 Short stay and pick up

-Short Stay parking is available at Bristol Airport from around £2 for the first twenty minutes.
-The short-stay car park is the best option when picking up passengers from the airport.
-It is located close to the terminal, within walking distance of the arrivals hall.
+Short Stay parking is available at Bristol Airport for around £2 for the first twenty minutes.
+The short-stay car park is the best option when picking passengers from the airport.
+It is close to the terminal, within walking distance of the arrivals hall.

-Entry and exit to the short-stay parking is barrier controlled.
-Simply take a ticket on arrival, and pay at the pay station before you exit.
+Entry and exit to the short-stay parking are barrier controlled.
+Simply take a ticket on arrival, and pay at the pay station before you leave.

 Bristol Airport parking at a glance

 - Secure perimeter fencing